asiapay-lib/paysdk-android-demo/PayMethod/README.md

 # Pay Method
+* "Pay Method" function is utilized to retrieve a list of acceptable payment methods available for a specific merchant ID.

 ### Setup paySDK Configuration:
 *   This method is used to setup the payment configurations like merchantId, environmentType and paymentGateway.